 - ensuring customers have a say in how improvement projects are carried out

-- enforcing compliance with disability regulations
+- enforcing compliance with regulations on accessible travel

 - carrying out research and publishing information about passenger issues, such as ticketing